Perfect Pumpkin Sourdough Bread Pudding

 Optional ingredients:

-pumpkin sourdough bread pudding
+How to make pumpkin sourdough bread pudding

-6. Serve warm with vanilla ice cream.
+6. Serve warm with vanilla ice cream, whipped cream, maple syrup, or decadent vanilla sauce.

 pumpkin sourdough bread pudding with vanilla ice cream